Find out more about The Open University’s Environment qualifications.

-- Money – flowing from richer to poorer nations to help build their capacities to adapt to climate change, to reduce their reliance on fossil fuels, and to compensate for any unavoidable loss and damages.
+- Money – flowing from richer to poorer nations to help build their capacities to adapt to climate change, reduce their reliance on fossil fuels, and compensate for any unavoidable loss and damages.

 - Short-term national plans – the formal detailed NDCs (Nationally Determined Contributions) that nations must produce and keep ratcheting down on a 5-year cycle under the Paris Agreement.

 - Longer-term aspirational pledges – announcements about the year when a nation plans to reach Net Zero and what precisely this means.

 - Global annual emissions – measured by the UNFCCC’s (United Nations Framework Convention on Climate Change) database of annual emissions.